saurabh7412/Briks99/README.md

 * CSS
 * JavaScript

-For storing user data we also used JSON-Server & REDUX Store.
+For storing user data we also used MongoDB Atlas.

 ## How to run the Project
 * Open the pages directory.